G-Helper Download: How to Install and Set up G-Helper on Your Laptop

 Step 1: Uninstall Armoury Crate and My ASUS

 Our first step will be the removal of the current hardware control, as Armoury Crate can inhibit G-Helper’s main functions.
-One quick caveat, make sure you download any updates you see on these apps before you delete them, you might not be up to date.
+One quick caveat: make sure you download any updates you see on your app before you delete them; you might not be up to date.
 Head over to the ASUS support page, click “see all downloads”, and download the Armoury Crate remover tool.
-I know this sound’s weird “Download an installer?”, but just deleting it on windows wouldn’t clean up all of the background processes, possibly leading to some complications.
-Once it’s downloaded, go through the set-up and let the tool run, once it finishes make sure to restart your laptop.
-As for the My ASUS app, simply delete it from your windows apps as you would for any app.
+I know this sounds weird, “Download an installer?”, but just deleting it on Windows wouldn’t clean up all of the background processes, possibly leading to some complications.
+Once it’s downloaded, go through the setup and let the tool run.
+Once it finishes, make sure to restart your laptop.
+As for the My ASUS app, simply delete it from your Windows apps as you would for any app.

-Now that you’ve gotten rid of the ASUS software, head over to the G-helper Download page and install G-Helper.
+Now that you’ve gotten rid of the ASUS software, head over to the G-helper Download page and download G-Helper.
 This should be pretty straightforward as it’s a single executable.
-Once you finish installing, G-helper should pop up in your system tray (if not just drag it in there).
-This system tray will be where it will live from now on, giving you control over your laptop a moment’s notice.
+Once you finish installing, G-helper should pop up in your system tray (if not, just drag it in there).
+This system tray will be where it will live from now on, giving you control over your laptop at a moment’s notice.

 Step 3: Configuration

-Now from here on you’re free to use it how you want, but here are some quick tips for getting started with G-Helper that helped me get the most out of my ASUS Zephyrus
+Now from here on, you’re free to use it how you want, but here are some quick tips for getting started after your G-Helper download, things that helped me get the most out of my ASUS Zephyrus laptop.

 Battery limit

-Now I know this sounds counterintuitive, but set your battery to 80% charge limit.
-In order to keep your laptops battery healthy for as long as possible, try to keep it at 80% whenever possible, especially if its just sitting plugged in.
-This is important because lithium battery’s get most worn out from 0-20% and 80-100%, so make sure that’s the first thing you change.
+Now I know this sounds counterintuitive, but set your battery to an 80% charge limit.
+In order to keep your laptop’s battery healthy for as long as possible, try to keep it at 80% whenever possible, especially if it’s just sitting plugged in.
+This is important because lithium batteries get most worn out from 0-20% and 80-100%, so make sure that’s the first thing you change.

 Choose your performance mode

-Looking at the top of your G-Helper, you can see 2 different sections here that allow you to change your laptops output based on your needs.
-Here Ill give a quick over view on the modes so you can choose to your liking.
+Looking at the top of your G-Helper, you can see 2 different sections here that allow you to change your laptop’s output based on your needs.
+Here I’ll give a quick overview of the modes so you can choose to your liking.

 Modes:

-• Balanced – Allows for more power, but also drains battery quicker
+- Balanced – Allows for more power, but also drains the battery quicker

-• Sidenote – Try to mainly use when charger is plugged in
+- Sidenote – Try to mainly use when the charger is plugged in

 GPU Modes

-• ECO – Turns of your dedicated graphics card saving a lot of power
+- ECO – Turns off your dedicated graphics card, saving a lot of power

 Final checks

-This covers the majority of basic set-up for your new G-Helper.
-Going over those few checks will allow you to have constant control over the usage of your laptop, saving you time and especially battery life.
-Check out my in-depth G-helper guide for a more details on how to get the most out of your laptop.
+This covers the majority of the basic setup for your new G-Helper.
+Going over those few checks will give you constant control over your laptop’s usage, saving you time and, especially, battery life.
+Check out my in-depth G-helper guide for more details on getting the most out of your laptop.

 One Comment